kubernetes-sigs/gateway-api/geps/gep-5224/index.md

 ## Prior Art

-Reviewing how existing data planes model this is instructive, because the pre-routing vs. post-routing split is not a novel invention; it is how most proxies already work internally.
-Gateway API is unusual in *only* exposing the post-routing hook.
-Per the guidance on writing provisional GEPs, this review covers more than one data plane; Envoy is necessary but not sufficient.
+Reviewing how existing data planes model this is instructive, because the pre-routing vs. post-routing split is not a novel concept for gateway implementations.

 ### Envoy

-Envoy's HTTP filter chain runs *before* the terminal `router` filter, which is what actually performs route selection.
-Downstream filters "do stream processing on each downstream request before routing."
+Envoy's HTTP Connection Manager resolves and caches a route when it finishes decoding the request headers.
+Route matching can consider the request path, method, authority, headers, cookies, and filter-populated dynamic metadata or filter state, but not the request body.
+Downstream decoder filters run before the terminal `router` filter and may influence the route ultimately used by mutating these inputs and clearing or replacing the cached route.
 A filter that mutates a routing-relevant input can force the route to be recomputed via `clearRouteCache()`; several filters (Lua, ext_proc, the Golang filter, `json_to_metadata`) can do exactly this.
 Conversely, `typed_per_filter_config` attaches configuration to an already-selected route or virtual host, and is by